BCACTF/cscamp-2020/assembly-4/challenge.md

 ## Hints
 * This is a reminder that your target is the `x86-64` platform.
+* You want code that will get you a shell... would that be "shellcode"?
+* Why bother writing code if it's probably already been done before?
+Maybe someone's even uploaded some to a database?
 * Machine code means that you'll have non-printable ASCII characters.
 How do you type those?
 One way is by using `pwntools`.
-* Why bother writing code if it's probably already been done before?

 ## Compilation
 * `gcc src.c -o assembly-4 -z execstack`